 The Fellowship for Emerging Leaders

 Are you a student leader invested in exploring the complexity of Black American and Jewish American history and identity?
 Are you hoping to build bridges across difference to create a better world?
 The Fellowship for Emerging Leaders is a year-long opportunity for students who identify as Black and/or Jewish, and who are interested in an immersive opportunity to build community while studying Black and Jewish identities, experiences in America, and pursuits for social justice.
-The fellowship integrates rigorous academic study, experiential learning, social entrepreneurial training and leadership development.
+The fellowship integrates rigorous academic study and leadership development.
 As a fellow, you will be immersed in the historical and contemporary experiences of both communities, build effective alliances and gain the skills to lead efforts towards the healing and repair of our society.

 FELLOWS WILL: